-We envision a world where education systems disrupt systemic racism by providing students of color instruction that is grade-level, engaging, affirming, and meaningful.
+We envision a world in which educators actively work together to dismantle systemic racism by providing grade-level, engaging, affirming, and meaningful instruction.

 Combining anti-racist ideology with culturally relevant pedagogy fosters grade-level, engaging, affirming, and meaningful instruction that is evident in:

 - Teacher knowledge and beliefs